-Selected Presentations and Public Events
+Selected Public Presentations and Events

 I present my work in the context of public conferences, presentations and panel discussions with stakeholders from artistic communities, local politicians and administrators.